 Periods are often used in abbreviations, especially ones with lowercase letters or those that are contracted forms of longer words.

 Abbreviations don’t always contain periods (PhD, MBA, USA).
 Differences also exist between British and American English.
-For a complete discussion, see Periods in Abbreviations.
+For a complete discussion, see Periods in Abbreviations and Acronyms.

 Periods are often used after initials that appear before a person’s surname.